pyston/pyston_v1/docs/TIPS.md

 ### Counters & timers

 We have a number of counters and timers that were manually written and inserted into the program.
-To display the results of a run, use the `-s` flag.
+To display the results of a run, use the `-T` flag.
 The result of timer counters is displayed in microseconds.

 There's two types of timers in the code.
 The first are `StatCounter`s.
 They are just counters where we log the time elapsed manually, measured using a `Timer`.
 The second are `STAT_TIMER`s, which pause the parent `STAT_TIMER` when they are nested.